 }

-The Slurpit OID database can’t detect this Device Type properly because the OID is used for multiple different hardware types (1.3.6.1.4.1.9.1.2959).
-But in this case Cisco provided the right Phyisical Name as different SNMP object.
-So what this rule will do is, it will always use the object entPhysicalModelName when it is available.
+The Slurp’it OID database can’t detect this Device Type properly because the OID is used for multiple different hardware types (1.3.6.1.4.1.9.1.2959).
+But in this case Cisco provided the right Phyisical Name as a different SNMP object.
+So this rule will always use the object entPhysicalModelName when it is available.

 {% set entPhysicalModelName = data[“snmp_vars”][“ENTITY-MIB::entPhysicalModelName”] %}